The Power of Read Local

 by Leigh Goff

-Here’s a little from my latest novel to put you in a Halloween mood.
+Here’s a little from my latest novel for your reading pleasure.

 Hannah, the thirteenth great-granddaughter of the Wizard Earl Fitzgerald, has always known she was descended from a troubled legacy of alchemy and dark magic.
 Although a stranger to her coven in Annapolis, she is no stranger to grief and denial; however, when an ancient prophecy reveals the rise of a young, powerful witch and the impending death of another, she realizes she can no longer afford to suppress the magic that has taken away so much.
 She seeks out the frighteningly scarred, yet mysterious W who is destined to change her life, but even he cannot prepare her for the secrets she must unlock – including one that reveals the location of an unimaginably powerful elixir.

 Enemies will hurt her.
 Loved ones will make her vulnerable.
 And the impending prophecy that drives her to unleash her magic will cause her to unearth the sins of the past and doubt any promise of a future.
 Without knowing whom her true rival is, Hannah isn’t certain she’ll survive the game Fate is playing, and if she loses, she may lose everything, including the ones she loves.

 The imposing entrance segued into the main part of the old family chapel.
 Shadows flickered across the white walls as candlelight streamed down from an ornate iron chandelier cradling clear-colored hurricanes.
 Angelic sculptures hung between the arched windows and beneath the cloud-painted ceiling that Michelangelo himself would have envied, four wooden pews graced each side of the aisle.